-Urban Neighborhood Initiatives (UNI) is a 501(c)3 non-profit corporation which works with communities in urban neighborhoods to build safe and thriving environments where people want to live, work, and play.
+Urban Neighborhood Initiatives is a non-profit corporation that works with communities in urban neighborhoods to build safe and thriving environments where people want to live, work, and play.

-We believe every neighborhood should be a healthy and safe space to live.
-To maximize impact, we concentrate on one neighborhood at a time to develop a plan which meets the needs of that community.
+We believe every neighborhood should be a healthy and safe place to live.
+To maximize our impact, we concentrate on a specific neighborhood at a time to develop a plan that meets the community’s needs.

 UNI is based in the Springwells area of Southwest Detroit, a 1.3 square mile neighborhood bounded by Fort, Dix and Waterman Streets.

-When UNI was formed in 1997, the Springwells neighborhood suffered from gang activity, drug use, and prostitution and had few positive opportunities for youth.
+When UNI was formed in 1997, Springwells suffered from gang activity, drug use, and prostitution and had few positive opportunities for youth.

-While completing the All Saints Neighborhood Center, UNI developed Springdale Green.
-Prior to being developed by UNI, the land was eight vacant lots and has been transformed into a space for residents of all ages to relax and play.
+While revitalizing the All Saints Neighborhood Center, UNI purchased eight vacant lots across the street from the Center and built Springdale Green for people of all ages to relax and play.

 While building the Neighborhood Center and Springdale Green, we engaged residents in identifying the needs of the neighborhood and implemented our model of change.